When leaf miners attack your plants, they give them an ugly appearance. Even worse, they can cause very serious damage.

 Adult leaf miners look like small black flies, but it is not these flies that do to your plants directly.
 What does damage your plants is the larva that these flies leave behind.

 These larva live in the mid-tissue layers of a plants’ leaves.
 They are called miners because they mine the nutrients out of the leaves and create paths of emptiness in their wake.

 When you see their damage, swift action is imperative because once they have infested one crop, they will hang on infest crop after crop until they are reined in.

 When these larva begin boring their way through the leaves of your plants, they will leave yellow, curvy lines in their wake.
-They may also leave unsightly blotches and spots on your plants’ leaves.
+The insects may also leave unsightly blotches and spots on your plants’ leaves.